 9. Complete the sale of your junk car

-On the day of removal, allow the buyer to give your junk vehicle a quick inspection.
-This will ensure that they are satisfied with the goods and that they are paying for the vehicle they intended.
+On the removal day, allow the buyer to inspect your junk vehicle quickly.
+This will ensure they are satisfied with the goods and paying for their intended vehicle.
 Remove all license plates and personal items from the vehicle before removal.
-Payments that are made through a digital transfer should be checked to make sure they are fully processed.
+Payments made through a digital transfer should be checked to ensure they are fully processed.
 Check your bank statements to confirm a successful transaction.

 What to do if a junk car is not in your name?

 You must get a vehicle title transferred to your name if it has not been already.
-Vehicle transfers are a relatively easy process.
-When receiving the vehicle, the previous owner will hand over the original title, which is signed by them on the back in the seller’s section.
+Vehicle transfers are a relatively straightforward process.
+When receiving the vehicle, the previous owner will hand over the original title, signed by them on the back in the seller’s section.
 As the new owner, you must take this signed title to the DMV and fill out a Registration and Title Application.
-Once this application is submitted and approved, you will become the legal owner of the junk vehicle and are now able to sell it as you please.
+Once this application is submitted and approved, you will become the legal owner of the junk vehicle and be able to sell it as you please.

 How to tell if a junk car is not in your name?

-You will be able to tell if a junk car is not in your name when the vehicle title is not registered in your name with the DMV.
-A vehicle that is titled in anyone else’s name besides yours cannot legally belong to you, and you are not allowed to sell it until the title is transferred to your name.
+You can tell if a junk car is not in your name when the vehicle title is not registered with the DMV.
+A vehicle titled in anyone else’s name besides yours cannot legally belong to you, and you are not allowed to sell it until the title is transferred to your name.

 How to get a replacement title for your junk car?

-Getting a replacement title for your junk vehicle is possible by filing an application with the DMV.
+A replacement title for your junk vehicle is possible by filing an application with the DMV.
 A replacement title application tends to require a filing fee, which can be paid online or in person.
-A replacement title is worth getting if you intend on selling your junk vehicle.
+A replacement title is worth getting if you intend to sell your junk vehicle.
 Junk cars with the original or a replacement title tend to garner $132 more on average from junk buyers.

 What is needed to sell a junk car that is not mine?

 To sell a junk car for cash that is not yours you need proof of ownership, a way of contacting potential junk buyers, and a means of vehicle transportation.
-As mentioned before, the junk vehicle title must legally belong to you if you are selling it.
+As mentioned, the junk vehicle title must legally belong to you if you sell it.
 The vehicle title must be in your name.
 Though the vehicle title is not required to sell the vehicle, you must be able to furnish proof of ownership with a bill of sale or car registration.

 Junk car buyers can be primarily contacted on the internet or in person, but it is a good idea to give potential buyers other contact information to reach you, such as your personal phone number.
-This will come in handy during vehicle delivery or pick-up, and you can have a speedy form of communication if any part of the sale needs to be addressed quickly.
+This will come in handy during vehicle delivery or pick-up, and you can communicate quickly if any part of the sale needs to be addressed quickly.

-There are tons of junk car buyers online that are waiting to purchase your unwanted vehicle, and Junk Car Medics is at the top of the list.
+Many junk car buyers online are waiting to purchase your unwanted vehicle, and Junk Car Medics is at the top of the list.
 We will pick up and remove your junk vehicle for free and offer competitive price quotes that other junk buyers can’t beat!

 What are some situations where a junk car is not legally yours?

-There are a few situations that may arise where you come into possession of a junk vehicle that is not in your name.
+A few situations may arise where you come into possession of a junk vehicle that is not in your name.
 A close relative may have passed, a vehicle may have been left unattended on your property, or you may have been given the vehicle as a gift.
 Either way, you cannot sell the vehicle to anyone else until you have established legal ownership, even if you have verbal permission from the original owner.
-A title transfer must be initiated from the current owner to you before you are able to have a legal claim over the vehicle.
+A title transfer must be initiated from the current owner to you before you can have a legal claim over the vehicle.

 Abandoned on your property

-Junk vehicles that have been left unpermitted on your property for more than 48 hours are illegal and should be reported to the authorities.
-You do not have immediate ownership over any vehicle left unattended on your property.
+Junk vehicles left unpermitted on your property for more than 48 hours are illegal and should be reported to the authorities.
+You do not immediately own any vehicle left unattended on your property.
 Once reported, local authorities will hire a towing service to remove the vehicle from your premises and store it.
 The vehicle’s owner must be recognized and contacted by the police.
 They will be given an adequate period of time to claim and pick up the vehicle, which tends to incur storage charges and abandonment fines.

-Those who are interested in claiming an abandoned vehicle that is not in their name should reach out to local authorities about how to proceed with a potential purchase.
+Those interested in claiming an abandoned vehicle that is not in their name should contact local authorities about how to proceed with a potential purchase.
 You may buy the abandoned vehicle from a government entity or storage facility if the original owner has not claimed it or refuses to pay the accrued storage debt.

 Death of a family member

 A junk vehicle may come into your possession if a family member has passed away and left it to you.
-To have a legal claim over the vehicle, the deceased party must have listed you as the Executor of Estate in their will if they did not transfer the title to you before passing.
-An Executor of Estate has the power to manage a deceased person’s financial assets and carry out their last wishes.
-With this title, you are in charge of when and how to sell the deceased’s junk vehicle.
+To have a legal claim over the vehicle, the deceased party must have listed you as the Executor of the Estate in their will if they did not transfer the title to you before passing.
+An Executor of Estate can manage a deceased person’s financial assets and fulfill their last wishes.
+With this title, you are responsible for when and how to sell the deceased’s junk vehicle.

-Not having the title/not having title in your name
+Not having the title/not having the title in your name

 Having the vehicle title in your name is a crucial aspect of establishing ownership over the vehicle.
-Those who are in possession of a vehicle that is not in their name must initiate a title transfer with the DMV.
+Those with a vehicle not in their name must initiate a title transfer with the DMV.
 A title can be transferred to a new owner by the previous owner, but in some cases, this is not possible.
 When these situations arise, you may petition for an involuntary transfer.
-An involuntary vehicle transfer may occur as a result of divorce, vehicle abandonment, unpaid lien or storage debts, and government seizure due to bankruptcy.
-This allows the vehicle to be titled in your name without the consent of the previous owner.
+An involuntary vehicle transfer may occur due to divorce, vehicle abandonment, unpaid lien or storage debts, and government seizure due to bankruptcy.
+This allows the vehicle to be titled in your name without the previous owner's consent.